eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 source-path: ffmpeg-video-repurposing/source.yml
 -->

-To re-promote my YouTube videos on Linkedin, Twitter and Instagram.
-I want to create smaller excerpts of my YouTube videos and have these send traffic to the main video on YouTube.
+I want to create smaller excerpts of my YouTube videos.
+I will upload these small videos to Linkedin, Twitter and Instagram.
+And they will drive traffic to the main video on YouTube.

+And I want to do that without any extra video editing.

 Short videos work well on Instagram, and Linkedin, when people scroll through their feed.